EricZinda/Perplexity/docs/pxHowTo/pxHowTo105GlobalCriteria.md

     ...
 ~~~

-The real work that happens for checking concepts is to decide whether the word "the" has been used, and this determines whether we check the "in-scope concept" count or just the "concept count".
-The rest of the code is just comparing the resulting number to the min and max sizes and reporting an error if it isn't in range.
+The real work for checking concepts is to decide whether the word "the" has been used.
+This determines whether we check the "in-scope concept" count or just the "concept count".
+The rest of the code is just comparing the resulting number to the `min` and `max` sizes and reporting an error if it isn't in range.

 The second part of the function gets run when `check_concepts=False`.
 In this case, the speaker is talking about a concept, but the ultimate thing that needs to be manipulated is an instance.
-To implement "I want a menu", our code will need to find a menu and give it to the speaker.
+E.g. to implement "I want a menu", our code will need to find a menu and give it to the speaker.

 Here again the only subtlety is dealing with "the" and making sure we interpret phrases like, "give me the two menus" properly.
-Even if they are ultimately wanting instances, "the two menus" will need to be checked to make sure that we actually do have two *types* of menu.
+Even if they are ultimately wanting instances, "the two menus" will need to be checked to make sure that we actually do have two *types* of menu, so that we can then give them both.

 ~~~
 def concept_meets_constraint(context,